longchung90/winter_lace/README.md

        * Job_listings_scientist.csv
 ## House_sales_final_project_Data_analysis.html file
       * The file was uploaded to replace previous notebook file as this file contains the output.
+## LaTeX common commnads and notes for mathematic expressions
+      * From Coursera